 Things to Consider When Choosing

-It is also important to consider whether you are planning to obtain passive investors for your business.
+It is also important to consider whether you are planning to obtain passive investors for your small business.
 You will also want to make sure your company has the funds to pay for the salary of any prospective manager(s).

 If you intend to be the sole member or only have two or three other co-owners, the management roles and voting rights may be easier to manage under a member-managed LLC.

 If you enjoy running your business’s day-to-day operations, you may prefer to be member-managed or suggest to your other members that you be elected the manager in a manager-managed structure.

 How to Change the Management Structure of an LLC

 To make any changes to your LLC, you will first need to vote among the members to approve the changes.
 After a majority vote passes, you will need to file an amendment with the state agency that governs business filings in your state.